 (6) A responsible person must ensure that the draw off point on the sewage storage tank of a temporary toilet on a site of works is secured during a time when the sewage storage tank is not being emptied under subregulation (3)(e)(i).

+[Regulation 32 amended: Gazette 10 Jan 2017 p.
+283 and 284.]

 33. Maintenance of a bore hole privy

 (1) A responsible person must ensure that a bore hole privy on the site is maintained in a clean and serviceable condition.

-(2) Without limiting subregulation (1), a responsible person must ensure that a bore hole privy on the site is serviced once in every 2 weeks, or in such shorter period as directed by an environmental health officer.
+(2) Without limiting subregulation (1), a responsible person must ensure that a bore hole privy on the site is serviced once in every 2 weeks, or in such shorter period as directed by an authorised officer.

 (3) For the purposes of subregulation (2), a bore hole privy is serviced by —